-Taliesin West is a designated UNESCO World Heritage Site.
+Taliesin West is a designated World Heritage Site.
 Since its inception in 1939, this site has been a unique incubator of innovation.
 It is often referred to as Frank Lloyd Wright’s desert laboratory.

 To book a field trip please fill out our online Field Trip Request Form

 Please email us at firstname.lastname@example.org with any questions or to book a field trip.

 Every field trip has two distinct parts

 - A 1-hour guided tour of the historic spaces of Taliesin West.

 Offered September 1, 2023 – May 13, 2024

 Adults: 1 Adult for every 10 Students Free

 Additional Adults $30.00